Mining software repositories: Coupled Change Analysis

 The idea in coupled change analysis is that developers change code entities (e.g. files) together frequently for fixing defects or introducing new features.
 These couplings between the entities are often not made explicit in the code or other documents.
 Especially developers new on the project do not know which entities need to be changed together.
 Coupled change analysis aims to extract the coupling out of the version control system for a project.
 By the commits and the timing of changes, we might be able to identify which entities frequently change together.
 This information could then be presented to developers about to change one of the entities to support them in their further changes.

 Commit Analysis

 There are many different kinds of commits in version control systems, e.g. bug fix commits, new feature commits, documentation commits, etc. To take data-driven decisions based on past commits, one needs to select subsets of commits that meet a given criterion.
 That can be done based on the commit message.

 Documentation generation

 It is possible to generate useful documentation from mining software repositories.
 For instance, Jadeite computes usage statistics and helps newcomers to quickly identify commonly used classes.

-Data & Tools
+Data and tools

 The primary mining data comes from version control systems.
 Early mining experiments were done on CVS repositories.
-Then, researchers have extensively analyzed SVN repositories.
+Then, researchers had extensively analyzed SVN repositories.
 Now, Git repositories are dominant.
+Depending on the nature of the data required (size, domain, processing), one can either download data from one of these sources.
+However, data governance and data collection for the sake of building large language models have come to change the rules of the game, by integrating the use of web crawlers to obtain data from multiple sources and domains.